 The right choice depends on your specific financial profile and need for speed.

-Conversely, students with ample collateral and the patience for a traditional process may find the Indian Bank's slightly lower base interest rates appealing.
+Conversely, students with ample collateral and the patience for a traditional process may find Indian Bank's slightly lower base interest rates appealing.
 Select the lender that most effectively removes financial hurdles from your path to higher education.

 Stop waiting for bank appointments - your education can't wait.